MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/customize-deal-manager.md

 The editable grid in the deal manager workspace lets sellers quickly view a list of opportunities that they are interested in.
 You can customize the editable grid to include fields that sellers want to view by default and update, or to apply any business rules.

 Customize the editable grid by adding a JavaScript library.
 These customizations include disabling fields based on a certain logic, preventing fields from being automatically saved, and setting error notifications for fields.
-Before you upload it, the JavaScript library must be created in accordance with the schemas defined in [Events and context object](../sales-enterprise/developer/reference/custom-actions/events-context.md).
+Before you upload it, the JavaScript library must be created in accordance with the schemas defined for forecasting [Events and context object](../sales-enterprise/developer/reference/custom-actions/events-context.md).

 **To create and upload a JavaScript library**
 1. Write your custom JavaScript code.
 In the following example, we create JavaScript to disable all fields except a few for the **Opportunity** entity.